-Internet security researcher Rajshekhar Rajaharia recently revealed several new large data breaches by the same criminal who dumped the data from the Juspay breach.
+Earlier this year Internet security researcher Rajshekhar Rajaharia revealed several large data breaches by the same criminal who dumped the data from the Juspay breach.
 Rajaharia is the researcher who discovered and reported that Juspay, a payment processing company for retailers like Amazon, Uber, Swiggy, and MakeMyTrip, was compromised in August 2020.
 The data breach involved the records of 35 million consumers, including username, card type, the bank that has issued the card, card expiry date, and partially unmasked card number, among other details.
 Juspay reports that the data cannot be used to make transactions, and the company has taken steps to increase security.

 10 Crore Indian Cardholder's Cards Data Including Name, Mobile, BankName Leaked from @juspay Server.
 Available for Sell on DarkWeb.